Belt buckles and beer: Federal shutdown hits businesses hard

 “My fear is that it is getting worse, because people are getting panicky,” he said.

-Associated Press Writers Martin Crutsinger, David Koenig in Dallas, and AP Videographer Haven Daley contributed to this report.
+Associated Press Writers Martin Crutsinger, David Koenig in Dallas, and the AP’s Haven Daley contributed to this report.